spatie/ssh/README.md

 ### Immediately responding to output

-You can get notified whenever you command produces output by setting by passing a closure to `onOutput`.
+You can get notified whenever your command produces output by passing a closure to `onOutput`.

 ```php
 Ssh::create('user', 'host')->onOutput(fn($type, $line) => echo $line)->execute('whoami');
 ```

-Whenever there is output that close will get called with two parameters:
+Whenever there is output that closure will get called with two parameters:
 - `type`: this can be `Symfony\Component\Process\Process::OUT` for regular output and `Symfony\Component\Process\Process::ERR` for error output
 - `line`: the output itself